Bourbon Baked Peaches with Oatmeal Crumble

 - In a small bowl, add the flour, oats, brown sugar, pecans, cinnamon and salt and mix until well combined (breaking up any clumps of the sugar).
 Pour in the melted butter and mix until combined and evenly moistened.
 Crumble the topping evenly over the peach halves in the baking dish.
 Bake for about 25 to 30 minutes, until the topping is golden brown and the peaches are tender.

-- Meanwhile, to make the whipped cream - add the cream, sugar, vanilla and bourbon to a large bowl.
+- Add the cream, sugar, vanilla and bourbon to a large bowl.
 Whip with a hand-mixer on high until stiff peaks form (you can also do this in the bowl of a stand mixer with the whisk attachment).
 Set aside.

-- To serve - set a peach on a serving dish.
+- Set a peach on a serving dish.
 Top with whipped cream and a drizzle of the glaze.